-Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, we must receive any stockholder proposals intended to be presented at our 2020 annual meeting of stockholders on or before December 20, 2019 for a proposal to be eligible to be included in the Proxy Statement and form of proxy to be distributed by the Board of Directors for that meeting.
-In addition, if you desire to otherwise present a stockholder proposal or director nomination before our 2020 annual meeting, you must comply with our bylaws, which require that you provide written notice of such proposal or nomination, as well as additional information set forth therein, no later than 5:00 p.m., Eastern Time, on December 20, 2019 and no earlier than November 20, 2019; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from May 29, 2020, in order for notice by the stockholder to be timely, such notice must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, we must receive any stockholder proposals intended to be presented at our 2022 annual meeting of stockholders on or before December 17, 2021 for a proposal to be eligible to be included in the Proxy Statement and form of proxy to be distributed by the Board of Directors for that meeting.
+In addition, if you desire to otherwise present a stockholder proposal or director nomination before our 2022 annual meeting, you must comply with our bylaws, which require that you provide written notice of such proposal or nomination, as well as additional information set forth therein, no earlier than November 17, 2021 and no later than 5:00 p.m., Eastern Time, on December 17, 2021; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from May 26, 2022, in order for notice by the stockholder to be timely, such notice must be so delivered not earlier than the 150th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.